phuaky/grok-history-deleter/README.md

 *   **Potential for Breakage:** Be aware that future updates to the Grok website are likely to break this extension.
 You may need to update the extension code if Grok changes their website structure.
 *   **Rate Limiting:**  While delays are built into the extension, deleting a very large conversation history rapidly *might* trigger rate limiting or other anti-automation measures by Grok.
 Use with reasonable delays and be mindful of potential issues if deleting extremely large histories.

-**Contributing:**

-Contributions to improve this extension are welcome!
-If you find bugs, have feature requests, or want to contribute code improvements, please:

-*   **Report Issues:**  Open an issue on this GitHub repository to report bugs or suggest features.
-*   **Pull Requests:**  Fork this repository, make your changes in a branch, and submit a pull request with your proposed changes.

-**License:**

-This project is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for details.

-**Support:**

-For questions, issues, or feedback, please open an issue on this GitHub repository.

 ---